Targets for Equity-Enhancing Tax Advocacy

 - Reduce opportunities and incentives for ‘informal taxation’.
 Curbing regressive informal taxation will require reducing both opportunities and incentives for more predatory and regressive payments through measures including simplification of local tax systems, improved funding of frontline service provision, and improved monitoring (by both government and civil society).

 It is important to remember that the greatest opportunities for ensuring the overall progressivity of the fiscal system likely lies in improving the quality and progressivity of public spending.
-Here tax advocacy remains relevant: there is now growing evidence that debates about taxation can serve as a catalyzing tool for mobilizing public engagement in broader debates about budgets and public spending, organized around the message to taxpayers that public revenues are, in fact, “your money.”
+Here tax advocacy remains relevant: there is now growing evidence that debates about taxation can serve as a catalysing tool for mobilising public engagement in broader debates about budgets and public spending, organised around the message to taxpayers that public revenues are, in fact, “your money.”

 This post was originally published on the Open Budgets Blog by the International Budget Partnership.
 It is part of the Fiscal Futures blog series exploring some of the biggest issues that fiscal accountability enthusiasts are likely to encounter over the next 10 to 15 years.
 Learn more about the Fiscal Futures project and download resources here.